wevm/viem/site/op-stack/actions/buildDepositTransaction.md

 ### Account Hoisting

-If you do not wish to pass an `account` to every `prepareDepositTransaction`, you can also hoist the Account on the Wallet Client (see `config.ts`).
+If you do not wish to pass an `account` to every `buildDepositTransaction`, you can also hoist the Account on the Wallet Client (see `config.ts`).

 [Learn more](/docs/clients/wallet.html#account).